WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-03-29-readiness-health-probes-kubernetes.md

 ### Fixing the broken Readiness Probe

 Change the path in the readiness probe from /ready to /health.
 Additionally, I added the initialDelaySeconds parameter and set it to 15 seconds.
 This tells Kubernetes to wait 15 seconds before it executes its first check.
-The finished liveness and rediness probe looks as follows:
+The finished liveness and readiness probe looks as follows:

 <script src="https://gist.github.com/WolfgangOfner/295c91d741a49c686d144b8412df3b39.js"></script>